hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_helm.rst

 SV_CLIENT_SECRET        The client secret of the Auth0 app for the SV app backend WALLET_UI_CLIENT_ID     The client id of the Auth0 app for the wallet UI.
 SV_UI_CLIENT_ID         The client id of the Auth0 app for the SV UI.
-DIRECTORY_UI_CLIENT_ID  The client id of the Auth0 app for the directory UI.
+CNS_UI_CLIENT_ID        The client id of the Auth0 app for the CNS UI.
 ======================= ===========================================================================

 We are going to use these values, exported to environment variables named as per the `Name` column, in :ref:`helm-sv-auth-secrets-config` and :ref:`helm-sv-install`.